 Finding the appropriate visa before entering Singapore is simple, yet many options can overwhelm you.
-It’s best to lay out the most common categories you might qualify for and which ones work best for your situation.
+Let us break it down for you.

 S Pass

-An S Pass is perfect if you have less work experience, such as if you’re a fresh graduate or if you just started as an employee.
+An S Pass is perfect if you have less work experience, including those who are a fresh graduate or if you’ve just started working.
 S Pass holders are eligible for a fixed monthly salary of at least SGD 2,300.
 This amount is usually for workers with less experience or those who recently graduated.
-If you don’t have any experience in Hong Kong, you can still move to Singapore with this pass as long as you have the proper certification.
+You can still move to Singapore if you don’t have any experience in Hong Kong, as long as you have the proper certification.

 Employment Pass

 Another type is the employment pass which is perfect if your Hong Kong company transferred you to a different branch in Singapore.
-This pass is usually granted to workers who are taking up a managerial, executive or specialised position.
-The usual salary for owners of an employment pass starts at SGD 3,600 at the very least.
+This pass is granted to those working in a managerial, executive or specialised role.
+The usual salary for owners of an employment pass starts at SGD 3,600 at the least.

 Applying for this pass usually starts with your employer sending consent to apply for this pass on your behalf.
 They then have to submit all the required documents and the processing fee.
 Once approved, your employer will receive an approval letter which they will send to you.

 You could then enter Singapore with this pass, and while in Singapore, your employer will submit another application to get your pass issued.
 Once approved, you can start working under an Employment Pass.
-If your employer offers you a position in Singapore, try to ensure you are applying or have been granted this pass.
+If your employer offers you a position in Singapore, make sure you apply or have been granted this pass before you start.

 Entre Pass